madetech/handbook/guides/it/linux_av.md

 ### Linux (Ubuntu) 22.04+
 pam_tally2.so has been replaced by pam_faillock.so <br>
-pam_failock.so settings can be made in `/etc/security/faillock.conf` and by adding the following to `/etc/pam.d/common-auth`:
+pam_failock.so settings can be made in `/etc/security/faillock.conf` and by adding the following to the `/etc/pam.d/common-auth` file:
 ```
 auth    [default=die]   pam_faillock.so     authfail
 auth    sufficient      pam_faillock.so     authsucc
 ```
-If you have prevented all logins by mistake with pam_tally2 you can reboot to recovery mode in# All about Linux
+If you have prevented all logins by mistake with pam_tally2 you can reboot to recovery mode into a root shell to access `/etc/pam.d/common-auth`.

 #### Root account
 [Ubuntu disables the root account by default](https://ubuntu.com/server/docs/security-users) by not setting a password.
 This allows a user to boot into a root shell via GRUB / recovery mode.
 To prevent this you should set a password for the root user: